neoforged/.github/primers/26.1/index.md

     - `pack` -> `LightCoordsUtil#pack`
     - `block` -> `LightCoordsUtil#block`
     - `sky` -> `LightCoordsUtil#sky`
+- `net.minecraft.util.thread`
+    - `BlockableEventLoop` now takes in a `boolean` of whether to propogate crashes, usually to throw a delayed crash
+    - `ReentrantBlockableEventLoop` now takes in a `boolean` of whether to propogate crashes, usually to throw a delayed crash
 - `net.minecraft.world.InteractionResult$ItemContext#NONE`, `DEFAULT` are now final
 - `net.minecraft.world.entity`
     - `Entity`